Gradient approximations¶

 Momentum might help by reducing the variance of the estimated gradients.

-momentum_spsa = tz.Modular(
+momentum_spsa = tz.Optimizer(

 model.parameters(),